MicrosoftDocs/cpp-docs/docs/mfc/reference/cframewnd-class.md

 Specifies a pointer to a [`CView`](../../mfc/reference/cview-class.md) object, or `NULL` for no active view.

 *`bNotify`*<br/>
 Specifies whether the view is to be notified of activation.
-If TRUE, `OnActivateView` is called for the new view; if `FALSE`, it is not.
+If `TRUE`, `OnActivateView` is called for the new view; if `FALSE`, it is not.

 ### Remarks